M Ocean View: History

+Muni Metro

 In the early 1970s, Muni began planning an extension of the J Church line over new track to Balboa Park station, then over the M Ocean View line to the high-ridership San Francisco State University station and Stonestown Galleria station.
 A Final Environmental Impact Statement for the new track was released in 1983; it was opened for non-revenue moves in August 1991 and began revenue service in June 1993.
 Original plans called for the two existing stations to be rebuilt with high-level platforms, and a pocket track to allow J Church trains to turn back.
 After objections from neighbors, the pocket track was removed from the plan.

 The first phase of the 19th Ave.
 Platform & Trackway Improvement Project required the line to be replaced by buses south of St. Francis Circle from June 19 to October 23, 1993; the new platforms at the two stations were opened when service was restored, though several minor stops along 19th Avenue were left permanently closed.
 The second phase required full bustitution beginning on July 30, 1994; rail service was restored to Stonestown on November 19 for holiday shopping, and on the rest of the line on January 28, 1995.
 Some weekday J and M service was through-routed beginning on March 27, 1995; this lasted until a rail replacement project on the M in February 1998.
 Full combined J/M service was planned upon completion of the automated train control system and the Muni Metro Turnback; however, this was never implemented even after the construction projects were finished.

-Later changes

 In 2010, Muni replaced the rail junction just south of St. Francis Circle station.
 Rail service south of West Portal station was replaced with buses from May 17 to September 4.
 The line was temporarily replaced by buses from June 25 to August 24, 2018 due to the Twin Peaks Tunnel shutdown.
 During that time, a new traffic signal with transit signal priority was installed where the line crosses the northbound lanes of 19th Avenue at Rossmoor Drive, and red transit-only lanes were painted to indicate that drivers must not block the crossing.

-Service modifications during COVID-19

 On March 30, 2020, M Ocean View light-rail service was replaced with buses due to the COVID-19 pandemic.
 Light-rail service on the M resumed on August 22, 2020, with the routes reconfigured to improve reliability in the subway.
 M Ocean View and T Third Street service were interlined, running between Sunnydale station and San Jose and Geneva (Balboa Park station).
 M Light-rail service was re-replaced by the M Bus on August 25 due to issues with malfunctioning overhead wire splices and the need to quarantine control center staff after a COVID-19 case.

-M rail service resumed on August 14, 2021, with the line terminating at Embarcadero again, as the K and T are again interlined.
+M rail service resumed on August 14, 2021, with the line terminating at Embarcadero again.